Lexar appoints Adarsh Technologies as its channel partner for South India - CRN - India

-Lexar, has announced the appointment of Adarsh Technologies based in Bengaluru, as its strategic channel partner for the state of Karnataka, South India.
+Lexar, a leading global brand in memory and storage solutions, has announced the appointment of Adarsh Technologies based in Bengaluru, as its strategic channel partner for the state of Karnataka, South India.
 As a part of this strategic partnership, Lexar plans to further penetrate and expand its distribution and sales network in Karnataka, thereby making its products readily available for its end consumers in the state.
 Under this development, Lexar shall be strategically employing the massive retail network of Adarsh Technologies, to make its comprehensive range of products available in prominent locations across Karnataka, starting with its complete portfolio of SSD (both internal and external), USB, and DRAM.

 Driven by growing technological innovations, high-performance storage needs, cloud computing, and data speed requirements, the memory solution market is witnessing a surge in demand.
 Lexar’s portfolio includes a wide range of memory and storage solutions, including SSDs, DRAM modules, SD cards, microSD cards, and card readers.
 The partnership with Adarsh Technologies aligns with Lexar’s commitment to providing high-quality products to meet the growing demand for reliable and innovative memory solutions.